awsdocs/aws-storagegateway-user-guide/doc_source/managing-volumes.md

 + Refresh the underlying hardware for your server\.
 + Move your volumes between hypervisor types\.

-When you detach a volume, your gateway uploads and stores the volume data and metadata to the AWS Storage Gateway service in AWS\.
+When you detach a volume, your gateway uploads and stores the volume data and metadata to the Storage Gateway service in AWS\.
 You can easily attach a detached volume to a gateway on any supported host platform later\.

 **Note**
 A detached volume is billed at the standard volume storage rate until you delete it\.
 For information about how to reduce your bill, see [Reducing the Amount of Billed Storage on a Volume](#reduce-bill-volume)\.